-A closer inspection revealed that about 11% (A25) and 30% (A120) of NCIs contained 8-20 nt inverted repeat (IR) motifs, forming a complementary sequence between the 5'- and the 3'-end of the same intron, and direct repeat (DR) motifs of 3-5 nt overlapping the exon/intron boundaries (Fig. 4B, Figs S19-S23).
+A closer inspection revealed that about 11% (A25) and 30% (A120) of NCIs contained 8-20 nt inverted repeat (IR) motifs, forming a complementary sequence between the 5'- and the 3'-end of the same intron, and direct repeat (DR) motifs of 3-5 nt in length overlapping the exon/intron boundaries (Fig. 4B, Figs S19-S23).
 We defined these repeated NCIs containing IR regions (Fig. S24) as introner elements (IEs).
 IR motifs can produce hairpin structures (Fig. 4B and 4C), allowing the joining of exon boundaries (Fig. 4B).
 We observed a similar organization of DR and IR motifs in 1% (A25) and 15% (A120) of canonical introns.
-The DRs varied in length, composition, and position: the most abundant DRs in A25 were overlapping the 5'-end and were one nucleotide downstream of 3'-end of the IR motifs; in A120, the most abundant DRs consisted of four nucleotides upstream of the 5'-end and within two nucleotides downstream of the 3'-end of the IR motifs (Figs. S19-S23).
+The DRs varied in length, composition, and position: the most abundant DRs in A25 were overlapping the 5'-end and were one nucleotide downstream of the 3'-end of the IR motifs; in A120, the most abundant DRs consisted of four nucleotides upstream of the 5'-end and within two nucleotides downstream of the 3'-end of the IR motifs (Figs. S19-S23).
 Using hidden Markov model (HMM)-based profiles obtained from an initial set of IR motifs, we detected 2,039 (20% of NCIs) and 29,850 (68% of NCIs) repeated introns representing 8 and 17% of the A25 and A120 genome assemblies, respectively.
 Based on IR and overall sequence similarity values, we grouped all IEs into strain-specific families (252 and 1,954 families in the A25 and A120 genomes, respectively, Table S7).
 In A25, IR family motifs started with the conserved TTA triplet motif followed by two purines (A or G), and ended with a conserved G (Fig. S25).
 IR family motifs in A120 started with the TAT triplet, followed by seven less conserved nucleotides, and ending with a minimum stretch of three conserved As (Fig. S25).
 We found no relationship between the remaining IR and DR-containing NCIs (28,467 and 24,976 in A25 and A120, respectively) that we classified as singletons IEs.
 Interestingly, we identified several identical pairs of IEs in each Amoebophrya genome (64 in A25; 97 in A120).
-While the origin of IEs in Amoebophrya cannot be determined, our results suggest that the proliferation of IEs is strain-specific and still ongoing in a way arguably similar to transposable elements.
-Recent studies show that repetitive elements within introns are found in many organisms .